lyarenei/jellyfin-plugin-listenbrainz/doc/how-it-works.md

 In addition to listen submission, this plugin also offers favorite sync.
 Or, more exactly, marking favorite tracks in Jellyfin as `loved` in ListenBrainz.
 The syncing takes place right away after successfully submitting a listen.
 Primarily, a recording MBID is used for the sync process, but if it's not available, the process falls back to MSID.
 In the MSID case, there will be an additional request made for API token verification.
 This is to get a ListenBrainz username associated with the API token since the plugin does not store it.
+Please note it may take some time for the hearts to be updated in the ListenBrainz UI.

 For now, the process in only one-way, from Jellyfin to ListenBrainz.
 The other direction is not currently implemented, but it is planned.